alexfernandez/loadtest/README.md

 },
 ```

-### Results
+### Result

-The latency results passed to your callback at the end of the load test contains a full set of data, including:
+The latency result passed to your callback at the end of the load test contains a full set of data, including:
 mean latency, number of errors and percentiles.
 An example follows: